 Upgrade or downgrade a membership on behalf of a customer

+What about their payment?
 Why can't I see the downgrade and upgrade options in a customer's membership?
-How much do customers pay when they're upgraded or downgraded?

 Your members are able to upgrade and downgrade memberships themselves.
 However, you can also change customers' monthly membership plans on their behalf.